18682922316/RNNS-for-code-attack/CodeBert/authorship/README.md

 ## Dataset

-First, you need to download the train.txt and valid.txt from [link](https://github.com/soarsmu/attack-pretrain-models-of-code/tree/main/CodeXGLUE/Authorship-Attribution/dataset/data_folder/processed_gcjpy/)(This link is for reference and will not reveal authors’ identity).
+First, you need to download the train.txt and valid.txt from [link](https://github.com/soarsmu/attack-pretrain-models-of-code/tree/main/CodeXGLUE/Authorship-Attribution/dataset/data_folder/processed_gcjpy/).(This link is our reference work and will not reveal authors’ identity).

 Then, you need create the dataset directory and move train.txt,valid.txt to this directory.